 A tongue twister has many benefits, especially since it seems you’re just having fun while saying it.

 Malay language is spoken in several places of the world, especially Malaysia.
 There it’s called Bahasa Melayu.
 It is also spoken in Indonesia, Brunei, and Singapore.
-It is also spoken in East Timor, the Philippines, and parts of Thailand.
+It is also spoken in East Timor, some parts of the Philippines, and parts of Thailand.
 The language is Austronesian and is written in Latin script.
 Old Malay was first spoken in the 7th to 14th centuries.

 Here is a list of very common Malay tongue twisters:

-The list includes the most famous tongue twisters in Malay language.
+The list includes the most famous tongue twisters in the Malay language.
 You can see that they don’t necessarily make any sense.
 Several are to be repeated 4 times.
 This is to kind of bring up the challenge.
-As an English reader and Malay reader, the words are written in Latin, so go ahead and keep trying!
+As an English reader and a Malay reader, the words are written in Latin, so go ahead and keep trying!

 Learn Malay With Ling